rwaldron/tc39-notes/es7/2017-01/jan-26.md

 AWB: Oh yeah

-BT: Should I be extracting... we normatively reference unicode. should I extract tit for tat?
+BT: Should I be extracting... we normatively reference unicode. should I extract tit for that?

 MF: At least some new emojis!